Sui Dynasty — Transient Empire with Inaugurator of Prosperity

 Establishment of Sui by Emperor Yang Jian and Queen Dugu

-An eight-year-old king ascended to the throne of a big kingdom named the Northern Zhou Dynasty.
-His powerful regent named Yang Jian, one year later, forced this young king to abdicate the throne and renamed the new kingdom Sui.
+An eight-year-old king ascended to the throne of an extensive kingdom named the Northern Zhou Dynasty.
+One year later, his powerful regent Yang Jian forced this young king to abdicate the throne and renamed the new kingdom, Sui.

-In the next 8 years, the Sui Empire defeated the Turkic Khaganate in the north, and the Kingdom Chen in southern China.
+In the next eight years, the Sui Empire defeated the Turkic Khaganate in the north and the Kingdom Chen in southern China.

-Yang Jian, respected as Emperor Wen of Sui, together with his beloved Queen Dugu, implemented a series of innovative, advanced political and economic systems that brought their people wealth and peace.
+Yang Jian, respected as Emperor Wen of Sui, and his beloved Queen Dugu, implemented a series of innovative, advanced political and economic systems that brought their people wealth and peace.

 Unearthed Artifacts from Mausoleum of Great Granddaughter of Emperor Yang Jian — National Museum of China (Photo by Dongmaiying)

 Yang Guang was the second son of Emperor Yang Jian and Queen Dugu.
-He drew the most powerful officials to his side and deceived his smart parents.
+He drew the most powerful officials to his side and deceived his intelligent parents.

 Through years of conspiracies, Yang Guang was nominated as the legit heir, while his big brother, the former crown prince, was dethroned and then forced to suicide.

-He migrated Sui's capital city from Daxing to Luoyang and implemented many other grand construction projects, including the 2700 km long Great Canal, large-scale royal road, and lengthening of the Great Wall.
+He migrated Sui's capital city from Daxing to Luoyang.
+He implemented many other grand construction projects, including the 2700 km long Great Canal, large-scale royal roads, and the lengthening of the Great Wall.

-In the meantime, many big wars were initiated, as well as some aggressive reforms.
+In the meantime, many big wars and some aggressive reforms were initiated.

 Stone Lion Unearthed from the Ruins of Palace in City Luoyang of Sui — Luoyang Museum (Photo by Dongmaiying)